Pi-Apps-Coders/docs/docs/apps-list.md

  ∙ Emulators galore!
  ∙ Install apps like OBS and Cool-Retro-Term!
  ∙ AND MUCH MORE!

+ATTENTION!
+The pi-kiss maintainer only uses edge versions of software.
+This means that if you installed something and it works, it does not mean that it will work in the future.
+Currently only Bullseye is supported, operation on Buster and similar systems is not guaranteed.
+Do not rush to remove your programs, you may not be able to install them in the future.
 ```

 ### <img src="https://github.com/Botspot/pi-apps/raw/master/apps/PiSafe/icon-24.png" height=32> ***[PiSafe](https://github.com/Botspot/pi-apps/tree/master/apps/PiSafe)***